beberry-hidden-singer/enhanced-RVC-v2/README.md

   * can be init with pre-trained weights from [Sovits-5.0](https://github.com/PlayVoice/so-vits-svc-5.0/releases/tag/5.0)
 * [BigVGAN](lib/model/generator.py#L413)
   * can be init with pre-trained weights from [NSF-BigVGAN](https://github.com/PlayVoice/NSF-BigVGAN/releases/tag/augment)
+  * as of Aug 31 2023, inits GeneratorNSF but with all LeakyRelus replaced by Snake
 * option to use `crepe`, `mangio-crepe` and `rmvpe` when extracting f0

 ## Further modifications